ferstl/depgraph-maven-plugin/README.md

 ### Aggregated Graphs

 The goals [`depgraph:aggregate`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-mojo.html) and [`depgraph:aggregate-by-groupid`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-by-groupid-mojo.html) create aggregated dependency graphs on the root of a multi-module project.
-They show the **union** of all the modules' dependencies.
+They show the **union** of all the modules' dependencies by omitting redundant edges.
 Here is an example of an aggregated graph, which connects the parent project and its modules with dotted black arrows (the `sub-parent` and its `module-3` were excluded from the graph for clarity):

 ![Aggregated dependency graph](src/doc/aggregated.png)